Sports Premium Plan – Kemsley Primary Academy

 As a school we allocate our sports premium with the aim of ensuring an improvement against the following 5 key indicators:

-2. The profile of PE and sport being raised across the school as a tool for whole school improvement
+2. The profile of PE and sport being raised across the school as a tool for developing pupils’ parents’ and staff’s mental health and wellbeing.

 4. Broader experience of a range of sports and activities offered to all pupils